mmbman/Katagiri/1979-06-12-Fukanzazengi-Lecture4.md

 ##### 16:46

-What Kyosei asked the monk, his ... question is something [with] which Kyosei Zen Master raked [the] monk's mind [to see] how much his practice was going on.
+What Kyosei asked the monk – his ... question is something [with] which Kyosei Zen Master raked [the] monk's mind [to see] how much his practice was going on.
 So, "What sound is that outside the gate?"
 The monk said, "The sound of raindrops."
 But, [the] teacher didn't ask [for the] sound of the raindrop[s]; he asked [for the] raindrop[s] themselves.

 But he used the words, "What's the sound outside of the gate?"
-So, the monk said, "That is sound of raindrops."
+So, the monk said, "That is [the] sound of raindrops."
 You know the sound.
 [The] sound is not [the] raindrops.
 Raindrops are raindrops.
 But [the] sound comes from where?
 Raindrops.
 But [the] sound is not raindrops.
 It's very clear, don't you think so?
 Because raindrops are, anyway, *raindrops*.
 I cannot say – well, raindrops are active, moving, very active.
 Becoming one, or from [the] merging of raindrops and Earth and Universe, at that time, this is raindrops.
 Before you hear the sound of raindrops, that is raindrops.
 But you say, "some raindrops."
 That is already something *extra*, don't you think so?

 ##### 19:02